ssherwood/spring-boot-jpa/README.md

 // TODO Discuss Spring's lack of standard http error exceptions and handlers

-# Step 6: Create a Custom Exception with @ResponseStatus
+# Create a Custom Exception with @ResponseStatus

 Create a package called `exceptions` and add a Java class called `NotFoundException` with the following code: